bgoonz/Typescript/README.md

 ```

 - Setting the lib config as above is equivalent to not setting it at all...

 ---

 ###### Working with source maps

-if we set `    "sourceMap": true,       ` in the `tsconfig.json` file then we can debug our typescript code in the browser.
+if we set `"sourceMap": true,` in the `tsconfig.json` file then we can debug our typescript code in the browser.
 This creates a `.js.map` file for each `.js` file.
 The `.js.map` file contains the source map for the `.js` file.
 The source map is used by the browser to map the `.js` file back to the `.ts` file.
 This allows us to debug our typescript code in the browser.

+---

+##### RootDir and OutDir

+- If we want to organize our ts files in a different folder structure than the js files then we can use the `rootDir` and `outDir` options in the `tsconfig.json` file.
+- The `rootDir` option tells the typescript compiler where to find the ts files.
+- The `outDir` option tells the typescript compiler where to put the js files.